When the Notebook Doesn’t Help

 §9 – Commit to the move

-(Part 21 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 21 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 No this.
 No that.
 No delay.